Hu Sanniang: Joining Liangshan

 Hu Sanniang's brother Hu Cheng comes to Song Jiang's army to plead for the release of his sister.
 Song agrees on the condition that any Zhu fleeing to him must be given over to Liangshan.
 When the outlaws finally overrun the Zhu Family Manor, thanks to the infiltration by Sun Li, Zhu Biao flees to the Hu Family Manor.
 Hu Cheng takes him captive for delivery to Liangshan.
 Along the way, they run into Li Kui, who hacks Zhu Biao to death while Hu Cheng runs away unscathed.
 Li Kui charges into the Hu Family Manor and slaughters every person he comes upon.
 He is later reprimanded by Song for the rash killing.

 Back at Liangshan, Song Jiang convinces Hu Sanniang, who has become the god daughter of his father while under the old man's care, to join Liangshan.
 Song also arranges for her to marry Wang Ying in fulfilment of his promise at Mount Qingfeng to find him a wife.
 Hu makes many contributions to Liangshan, including capturing Peng Qi, who has come to exterminate Liangshan under the imperial general Huyan Zhuo.

 Campaigns and death

 Hu Sanniang is appointed as one of the leaders of Liangshan's cavalry after the 108 Stars of Destiny came together in what is called the Grand Assembly.
 She participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.

 In the battle of Muzhou (睦州; in present-day Hangzhou, Zhejiang) in the campaign against Fang La, Hu Sanniang and Wang Ying encounter Zheng Biao, one of Fang's generals.
-Zhang uses his sorcery to disorientate Wang and kill him.
-Over anxious to avenge her husband, Hu is killed by Zheng's flying magical gold bricks.
+Zheng uses his sorcery to disorientate Wang and kill him.
+Over-anxious to avenge her husband, Hu is killed by Zheng's flying magical gold bricks.